the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 export const totalPageCount = props.footer.totalPageCount;
 ```

-As you can see, instead of an arguments list of names for the `children` callback, an options object is passed whose keys are the names of the render props, and the values the corresponding inline prop names (a string or array of strings).
+As you can see, instead of an arguments list of names for the `children` callback, an options object is passed whose keys are the names of the render-props, and the values the corresponding inline-prop names (a string or array of strings).

-Note also that the strucure of the returned `props` object is diffent: rather than an object containing the inline props associated with the `children` callback, it's now has one entry per specified component prop, whose values are the objects containing the inline props for each component prop.
+Note also that the strucure of the returned `props` object is diffent: rather than an object containing the inline-props associated with the `children` callback, it's now has one entry per specified component prop, whose values are the objects containing the inline-props for each component prop.

 <details>
   <summary>More on the props object strucutre</summary>